Peakboard/peakboard-templates.github.io/_templates/Bar-Table-Order-Touchscreen/en.md

 # possible data sources

-This template uses simple variable lists as data source.
-Variable lists is the possibility to store simple parameters directly on the box.
-You could also create this visualization in many other ways and use other data sources that are easier to manage.
-For example: JSON, XML, CSV, ODBC, Microsoft SQL Server, MS Access, MySQL, Microsoft Excel, Google Docs / Spreadsheet, Microsoft SharePoint lists and [much more](https://peakboard.com/en/data-connections/).
+This template uses simple variable lists as data source allowing you to save parameters directly on the Peakboard Box.
+You can freely decide about the way of visualization and the data to be integrated.
+Other possible data sources are for example: JSON, XML, CSV, ODBC, Microsoft SQL Server, MS Access, MySQL, Microsoft Excel, Google Docs / Spreadsheet, Microsoft SharePoint lists and [many more](https://peakboard.com/en/data-connections/).

 # how it works

-Adjust the variable 'MailReceiver' under Variables and enter your e-mail.
-Every order will be sent to this address when someone clicks on 'Order'.
-With the help of the variable lists 'Products0', 'Products1', 'Products2' and 'Products3' you can enter the desired products including prices.
-With the variable 'TableNumber' you can assign an individual table number for each screen.
+"Adjust the variable ‘MailReceiver’ under Variables and enter your e-mail address.
+Every order will be sent directly to this address as soon as a customer clicks on ‘Order’.
+With the help of the variable lists ‘Products0’, ‘Products1’, ‘Products2’ and ‘Products3’ you can enter the desired products including their prices.
+Assign an individual table number for each screen with the variable ‘TableNumber’.

 ![](img/change-email-variable.png)

-With multiple screens, it makes all the more sense to store and manage drinks and food in a cloud service using a central data source, such as Excel.
+With multiple screens, you may want to store and manage drinks and food in a cloud service using a central data source, such as an Excel sheet."

 Background image [designed by Mrsiraphol / Freepik](http://www.freepik.com)